2005Maverick/Vision-Transformer-Based-Analysis-of-Handwritten-Text-for-Automated-Dyslexia-Screening/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments
-- [Add relevant acknowledgments]
-- [Add funding information if applicable]
-- [Add any other contributors]
+- Authors - Pranav Singh Puri , Ayan Sar , Sumit Aich

 ## 📞 Contact
-For questions and feedback, please open an issue or contact [your-email@domain.com]
+For questions and feedback, please open an issue or contact [pranavpuri03@gmail.com]

 ---
 <div align="center">